As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 In what ways were you successful this year?
 What goals did you meet?
 How did you solve some of the problems you faced?

-Think about the positive outcomes you worked for, both in your personal and professional life.
-When you start to reflect on the things you have done well, you may realize it’s a lot more than you would have originally thought.
+Think about the positive outcomes you worked for in your personal and professional life.
+When you reflect on what you have done well, you may realize it’s much more than you would have thought initially.

 4. What didn’t work?